Iraneus/betamedneed/_services/payments.md

 Payments are made directly to the provider.

+## Medical Insurance
+You can pay for what you need through your medical insurance if covered.

 ## Medneed Credit
 You can request for Medneed Credit to get what you need now and pay later.